cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 The mlog code is placed within the curly braces.
 The code consists of labels and instructions.
 Individual instructions and labels must be separated by newlines or semicolons.

-A label consists of a single token, which must start with a letter and may contain alphanumerical characters, and ends with a colon.
+A label consists of a single token, which must start with a letter and may contain alphanumerical characters and ends with a colon.
 A label name must be different from the names of declared input/output variables.

 An instruction consists of one or more tokens, separated by one or more tabs or spaces.
 There are several types of tokens: